Care Homes for Dementia in Charlotte, NC

-AlzheimersNet is your resource to memory care in Charlotte, NC.
+AlzheimersNet is your comprehensive guide to memory care in Charlotte, NC.
 Memory care facilities provide housing and care for older adults with Alzheimer's disease and other types of dementia.
-Memory care empowers seniors with memory impairment to stay as active and engaged as they possibly can, while living in a dignified, safe and secure environment.
-Our local Senior Living Advisors are widely knowledgeable about memory care in Charlotte, NC and surrounding areas.
-After an initial assessment, your advisor will recommend a list of memory care facilities that most closely match your loved one's essential imperatives for care and living preferences, as well as your family's budget.
+Memory care empowers seniors who have memory loss to stay as active and engaged as possible, while living in a dignified, comfortable and supervised setting.
+Our local Senior Living Advisors are expert in dementia care in Charlotte, NC and surrounding areas.
+After an initial assessment, your advisor will prepare a list of memory care facilities that most closely match your loved one's unique imperatives for care and living preferences, as well as your family's budget.

 Facts about Charlotte

 Neighborhoods in Charlotte include: South Charlotte, Ballantyne, Cotswold, Dilworth, South End, Myers Park, Quail Hollow, Sedgefield, SouthPark, Starmount, Steele Creek, Biddleville, Derita, Highland Creek, NoDa, North Charlotte, University City, Eastland, Elizabeth, and Plaza-Midwood.

 Charlotte is represented by Mayor Daniel G. Clodfelter.